Skip to content

 The best time to visit Nyungwe Forest National Park

 Late June through early September is the dry season and high season at Nyungwe Forest.
-The trails are less slippery which is ideal for hiking and exploring the walking trails.
+The trails are less slippery, which is ideal for hiking and exploring the walking trails.

 For bird watching, the November-April months tend to attract migratory birds.
 December to February is the best time for birding as there are fewer showers of rain.
-In May and June; the food supply is abundant and it is the main nesting season.
+In May and June, the food supply is abundant, and it is the main nesting season.

 Getting to Nyungwe Forest National Park

 Nyungwe National Park is approximately 225 km (140 miles), or four to five hours driving, from Kigali.
-Alternately, you can fly into Kamembe Airport, a half-hour drive from the park’s western edge, and get picked up by the lodge.
+Alternatively, you can fly into Kamembe Airport, a half-hour drive from the park’s western edge, and get picked up by the lodge.

 What to bring for the chimpanzee trekking